 Overnight in Kavala

 Day 4: Kavala – Xanthi -Avdira (Abdera) – Alexandroupolis

-After breakfast with Athens taxi tours driver we will enter Thrace the birth place of a man who inspired men, people, nations and countries to fight for their freedom, SPARTACUS.
-The birth place of DEMOCRITUS 460 – 370 BC (Avdira , Municipality , Xanthi) the originator of the ancient atomic theory.
-We will drive to Xanthi , founded in 879 BC as Xanthia.
-In the beginning it was a small village and it experienced all the tumultuous eras of the Thracian history.
+After breakfast with the Athens taxi tour driver, we will enter Thrace the birthplace of a man who inspired men, people, nations, and countries to fight for their freedom, SPARTACUS.
+The birthplace of DEMOCRITUS 460 – 370 BC (Avdira, Municipality, Xanthi) the originator of the ancient atomic theory.
+We will drive to Xanthi, founded in 879 BC as Xanthia.
+In the beginning, it was a small village and it experienced all the tumultuous eras of Thracian history.
 Experience the orthodox & Muslim populations living harmoniously side by side in the city.